• Skip to main content

 • people who are currently well

-• vulnerable communities at risk of developing disease or experiencing injury by engaging in risky lifestyle behaviours.
+• priority communities at risk of developing disease or experiencing injury by engaging in risky lifestyle behaviours.

-Read about our health promotion priorities and see a summary of our health promotion achievements in 2023-24 (PDF 6MB).
+Read about our health promotion priorities and see a summary of our work in:

 • Cities of Cockburn, Fremantle, Kwinana, Mandurah, Melville and Rockingham